Python

 )

 The extraction results are returned as a list of dictionaries.
-Each dictionary represents an extraction and contains the following keys:
+Each dictionary represents a chunk and contains the following keys:

 • chunk_index: The index of the chunk from which the data was extracted